PickledDog/vgavt1593/README.md

 Details about the terminal itself are covered by Marco's project (this remix largely just changes the form factor).
 For detailed information, see his [project page](https://github.com/maccasoft/propeller-vt100-terminal).

 ## Serial interfaces
 Connection to a computer is provided through an FTDI-style pin header, wired to the same pinout.
 Specifically, it is wired as a DTE (just like an FTDI dongle), so it can be wired directly to a DCE (like an SC131).
 A second *passthrough* port is provided to permit a PC connection to the same computer.
 This passthrough port is wired as a DCE, so FTDI cables can be connected directly.
 An AND gate mixes the terminal and passthrough connections together, so both can be used simultaneously.
-Transmitting from both at the same time with send gibberish; in testing this is relatively rare, and XMODEM at least will retransmit if this happens.
+Transmitting from both at the same time will send gibberish; in testing this is relatively rare, and XMODEM at least will retransmit if this happens.

 ## Usage
 This terminal lets you use your SC131 (or other retrocomputer) standalone, without dependency on another computer.
 In addition, a modern computer can be connected to the passthrough port as needed.
 This is useful for sending files over XMODEM, for example.